 Open a DOS shell or xterm and "cd" to the project directory.
-Execute the script by typing, perl \$XIL-INX\bin\nt\make_macro.pl.
+Execute the script by typing, xilperl\$XILINX\bin\nt\make_macro.pl.
 You will be asked several questions about the type of IOB hard macro you wish to create.
 When the script has completed it will create two files.
-A text file with the same name as the component just created.
-This file contains information about the component like inputs and outputs, polarity of clocks, clock enables, resets, etc. The second file is the script file to be executed in EPIC.
+The first file is a text file with the same name as the component just created.
+This file contains information about the component like inputs and outputs, polarity of clocks, clock enables, resets, etc. The second file is the script file to be executed in FPGA Editor.
 This file will create the hard macro.

-Executing the EPIC Script
+Executing the FPGA Editor Script

-At the DOS shell or xterm type "EPIC".
-The 'Epic Start' dialog box will come up.
-Select "Create new macro..." and click on "Ok".
-The 'New Macro' dialog box now opens.
-Select the 'Architecture:', 'Device:', 'Package:', and 'Speed:'.
+At the DOS shell or xterm type "fpga_editor".
+Once FPGA Editor has come up select "File -> New".
+Select the "Macro" radio button and select the target "Architecture:", "Device:", "Package:", and "Speed:".
 The dialog also asks for a Macro File name.
 This file name is used later in instantiations and black-box symbols.
-Click on 'Ok' to close the dialog and EPIC will continue to load.
+Type in a file name at this time and click on "Ok" to close the dialog.
+At this point FPGA Editor will continue to load.

-In EPIC, select 'Scripts -> Playback'.
-The 'Script Playback' dialog box opens and allows the user to browse for the script file created by the PERL script.
-Once the file has been selected, click on 'Ok' which executes the script file.
-Now verify that the macro was created correctly, select 'Tools -> DRC', there should be 0 warnings and 0 errors.
+In FPGA Editor, select "Tools -> Scripts -> Playback".
+The "Script Playback" dialog box opens and allows the user to browse for the script file created by the PERL script.
+Once the file has been selected, click on "Ok" which executes the script file.
+Now verify that the macro was created correctly, select "Tools -> DRC -> Run", there should be 0 warnings and 0 errors.

-Save the macro, click on 'File -> Save'.
+Save the macro, click on "File -> Save".
 This creates a .nmc hard macro file used by NGDBUILD.
 The .nmc file must be moved to the directory containing the top level .edn or .xnf netlist.